MareKor27/arduino/DualModeServoControl/README.md

 - The button uses internal pull-up (`INPUT_PULLUP`), so it should be connected to GND when pressed.
 - Angle inputs outside the 0–180 range are rejected in manual mode.
+- The **LM7805 5V regulator** is used to ensure a stable 5V power supply for the servo.